tier4/AutowareArchitectureProposal.proj/docs/porting-to-ROS2.md

 ### Logging
 The node name is now automatically prepended to the log message, so that part can be removed.

-### `dynamic_reconfigure`
-This is not needed anymore.
-All parameters can be set on the node with `ros2 param set`, and there is a [synchronous](http://docs.ros2.org/foxy/api/rclcpp/classrclcpp_1_1SyncParametersClient.html) and [asynchronous](http://docs.ros2.org/foxy/api/rclcpp/classrclcpp_1_1SyncParametersClient.html) parameter client that every node can use to query and set another node's parameters.

 ### Shutting down a subscriber